adev1uncc/5122-Final-Project/README.md

 Data/operation abstraction design:

-The app is divided into two pages; an introduction and line chart page.
+The app is divided into two pages; an introduction and line chart page using a selectbox if else function.

 On the first page I inserted an image that displays air pollution causes and a dataframe of the dataset used in the app, along with some descriptions.